 Rite

 Agnicayana.
 Mantra used for placing the Vihavyā bricks on the Dhiṣṇya (the side altar).
 The bricks are called Vihavyā after the name of the sūkta, vihavyā, and the supposed author of this hymn, Vihavya.
-The whole hymn 10.128 is employed in this section, the stanzas are placed almost in the same order as in R̥V, but there are quite few variants, and the the number is changed from 9 to eleven by and the similar use is to be found in the other attestation of this hymn.
+The whole hymn 10.128 is employed in this section, the stanzas are placed almost in the same order as in R̥V, but there are quite few variants, and number is changed from nine to eleven by and the similar use is to be found in the other attestation of this hymn.

 KS 40.14: 149,2-3